nselby/nselby.github.io/_posts/2022-09-25-Automating-Police-Report-Text-A-Product-Managers-View.md

 My former company, StreetCred - which as CEO I crashed into the side of a mountain - had some pretty fantastic law enforcement technology - not "for its time" but just, full stop great tech.
 When I say I "crashed it into the side of a mountain," our failure was funding; the 15 agencies running the tool all loved it, and reported low- to mid-double-digit improvements in the closure rates of cases they worked with it.

 So I think I am well-suited to talk about tech.
 No one should listen to me about money.
+If you're thinking about making law enforcement technology, you should read this and learn from our toil, mistakes, and false-starts; by which I mean, our wisdom.

 ### TL;DR
 As experts in the processes of serving arrest warrants, we noticed that writing the narrative for police reports was a real slog.
 Cops would need to copy stuff from the warrant to the report - stuff that wasn't easy for humans to copy, like driver license numbers, penal code entries, street addresses, descriptions...
 All the basic identifiers and references that computers can do faster than we can think of how to do it.